saqibmd/financial-bank/README.md

 Dependencies
 Contact
 Overview
 This repository contains the HTML code for the Fortex Trading website.
-The website is designed to help users make the best financial decisions by providing detailed information about the platform's features, advantages, and user testimonials.
+The website aims to help users make the best financial decisions by providing detailed information about the platform's features, advantages, and user testimonials.

+Note: The website is not fully responsive yet due to time constraints.

 Features
+Responsive Navigation Bar
-Responsive Navigation Bar: Includes links to Home, About Us, Pricing, and Features sections.
+Links: Home, About Us, Pricing, Features
-Hero Section: A visually appealing hero section with a title, description, and action buttons.
+Hero Section
+Title, description, action buttons
+Features Section
-Features Section: Highlights the premium features of the Fortex Trading platform.
+Highlights premium features of the platform
+Advantages Section
-Advantages Section: Describes the key advantages of using the platform.
+Describes key advantages of using the platform Testimonials
-Testimonials: Showcases user feedback and testimonials.
+Showcases user feedback and testimonials
+FAQ Section
-FAQ Section: Provides answers to frequently asked questions.
+Provides answers to frequently asked questions
+Footer
-Footer: Contains contact information, useful links, legal information, and a newsletter subscription form.
+Contact information, useful links, legal information, newsletter subscription form File Structure css
-File Structure
-css
 Copy code